-This course prepares students as consultative, clinical and administrative leaders in multicultural community mental health settings.
-This course will survey leadership and management models used in organizations and agencies.
-Students will apply grant writing and program evaluation methods, in addition to supervision and clinical case management skills.
+This course prepares students as consultative, clinical, and administrative leaders in multicultural community mental health settings.
+This course surveys leadership and management models used in organizations and agencies.
+Students apply grant writing and program evaluation methods, in addition to supervision and clinical case management skills.

-COU 845 DOCTORAL PRACTICUM IN COUNSELING 3 sem. hrs.
-Prerequisite: Doctoral Status or Approval of the Department
+3 sem. hrs.
+COU 845 DOCTORAL PRACTICUM IN COUNSELING Prerequisite: Doctoral Status or Approval of the Department

 Doctoral students are required to participate in a supervised doctoral-level practicum consisting of a minimum of 100 hours.
-A minimum of 40 hours are comprised of direct client service.
+A minimum of 40 hours is comprised of direct client service.
 The focus of the practicum experience is to be determined by the student in collaboration with program faculty.
 Weekly individual and/or triadic supervision is part of the practicum experience.
 Group supervision is provided on a regular basis.
-An individual supervision contract will be developed at the onset of the practicum experience.
+An individual supervision contract is developed at the onset of the practicum experience.